Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: A Graph-Based Network Architecture

 Proposition~\ref{prop:NE_approx} shows that under certain conditions on the graph and model parameters, the NE strategy of player \(i\) in the LQ game approximately lies in a restricted function space \(\mathcal{A}^i\):

 Therefore, when strategies of the LQ game are parameterized by NTM, expressivity should be evaluated relative to this class, i.e., whether \(\phi^{\mathrm{NTM}}_{i,K,M,G}\) can approximate any function in \(\mathcal{A}^i\) up to an arbitrary accuracy.
-As suggested by \cite[Section~4.1.1]{hu2024finite}, such characterization of \(\mathcal{A}^i\) in \eqref{eqn:NTM_func_class} remains valid for the $\ell$-neighborhood extension of the LQ game.
+We remark that, by Theorem~\ref{thm:semi-explicit}, a similar characterization of \(\mathcal{A}^i\) in \eqref{eqn:NTM_func_class} remains valid for general values of \(\ell\).

 While $\mathcal{A}^i$ offers a meaningful benchmark, it does not generalize to broader classes of non-LQ games.
 Although Theorem~\ref{thm:express} provides a theoretical guarantee for expressivity, it does not directly apply for 1D NTM and the assumptions may not be easy to verify in practice.
 To address this gap, we turn to numerical experiments to directly assess both expressivity and training stability, with the test functions motivated by the structure of the restricted function class \(\mathcal{A}^i\).